IJuanTM/simpl/README.md

 ### Step 3: Install packages

 Next, a few npm packages will need to be installed.
-You can do this by running `npm install` in the `src` folder of your project (that's where `package.json` lives), this will also run the `build` script, which will compile the default Sass and TypeScript files to the `public` folder using Vite and the `sass` package.
+You can do this by running `npm install` in the root folder of your project, this will also run the `build` script, which will compile the default Sass and TypeScript files to the `src/public` folder using Vite and the `sass` package.

 ### Step 4: Set up your localhost

 You have two options for running Simpl locally:

 **Option A: Docker (recommended).** A ready-to-use PHP + Apache (and, once the `db` add-on is installed, MariaDB) setup ships with every project - see [`docker/README.md`](docker/README.md) for the full guide.
-This is fully isolated from your host machine (no WAMP/XAMPP/local PHP/MySQL required) and is driven with the `./simpl`/`./simpl.ps1` wrapper (or plain `docker compose` commands directly).
+This is fully isolated from your host machine (no WAMP/XAMPP/local PHP/MySQL required) and is driven with plain `docker compose` commands (plus a couple of `npm run docker:*` shortcuts for the ones you'll type most).

 **Option B: Manual (WAMP/XAMPP/Apache).** If you're using WAMP or XAMPP, you can do this by creating a new virtual host.
 If you're using plain Apache, you will have to create a new configuration file in the `sites-available` folder and enable it using `a2ensite`. _Make sure the document root is set to the `public` folder of your project._